Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 For this test we set the test string via `HTMLElement.innerHTML = test_string` and read it again via `.innerHTML`.
 Chrome and Firefox show the same result.

 The result is the same as for the Sanitizer API.
-We’ll award it an “E” for effort.

 ```
 <p><b>hello</b></p><plaintext><b>world!&lt;/plaintext&gt;&lt;/b&gt;&lt;/p&gt;</b></plaintext>